slowjams/Pro-ASP.NET-Core-Identity/0-zEF Project-Source Code.md

             }
         }

-        // SignInScheme is "Identity.External" which will be handled by cookie handler which serilize the ticket into cookie for the next redirect request await Context.SignInAsync(SignInScheme, ticketContext.Principal!, ticketContext.Properties);  // <------------------e4
+        // SignInScheme is "Identity.External" which will be handled by CookieAuthenticationHandler which serilize the ticket into cookie for the next redirect request
+        // normally CookieAuthenticationHandler is registered via idp registration calls like  `builder.Services.AddIdentityServer()` on IDP's end where AddIdentityServer
+        // internally calls AddCookieAuthentication(), check Marvin.IDP.HostingExtensions for example await Context.SignInAsync(SignInScheme, ticketContext.Principal!, ticketContext.Properties);  // <------------------e4
         /* ticketContext.Properties.Properties.Items contains:
             [LoginProvider, Google]